September 05, 2013

 In its pencil and paper and online self-assessments, positive psychology assumes that it is personal characteristics that are being assessed and that they are modifiable with the advice and exercises that the workshops and the books provide.
 The emphasis on character and character-building is neo-Victorian.
 Positive psychology assumes that life is a level playing field except for the advantages or disadvantages that people have created for themselves.
 It is not circumstances that matter, so much as what we think about them.

-Once we acknowledge the contribution of social economic circumstances, it can be readily seen that for many people, it is not personal characteristics driving responses to these items.
+Once we acknowledge the contribution of socioeconomic circumstances, it can be readily seen that for many people, it is not personal characteristics driving responses to these items.
 In the case of the poor and minorities and other disadvantaged people, responses can be driven by overwhelmingly crushing characteristics of their circumstances.

 Undoubtedly, rich white persons in the suburbs are more likely to score high on these measures.
 Positive psychology is applied ideology, not science, in encouraging them to congratulate themselves on the personal achievement the high score represents.
 And if they are still unhappy or in ill health, the problem lies with the personal characteristics and their modifiable attitudes.